oguzeroglu/ROYGBIV/README.md

 [Online preview of the engine](https://oguzeroglu.github.io/ROYGBIV/roygbiv.html)

 ## The current state of the project
 ROYGBIV is still under development and not documented yet.
-Estimated documentation release date is November 2019.
+Estimated documentation release date is April 2019.

 ## How to run?